Mercedes GLE hybrid interior, dashboard & comfort

 The 12.3-inch display screen in the dashboard, linked to the digital dial display behind the steering wheel, uses a system called MBUX.
 This is the latest Mercedes infotainment system, and it’s the best yet – easy to use, smart-looking and full of features.

 Higher-spec cars get Android Auto and Apple CarPlay, plus augmented reality for the sat nav, but even in the basic model this is a great system that’s responsive and looks very modern.
-There are clever voice commands if you like that sort of thing, and the screens themselves look very sharp and high-res, so it’s all very impressive.
+There are voice commands if you like that sort of thing, and the screens themselves look very sharp and high-res.

 In This Review